fahmidur/systools/README.md

 ## pgforcedisconnect

 ```
-Usage: pgforcedisconnect
+Usage: ./pgforcedisconnect -d <database> [-p <port>]

 This script forcefully disconnects all connections
 on a particular database.

+  -h, --help
-  -h  Display this help
+    Display this help.
-  -d  Database Name
+  -d
-  -p  Postgres Port (defaults to 5432)
+    The name of the database.
+  -p
+    The Postgres server port.
+    Defaults to 5432.

 ```

 **Use Case**: You're trying to do something to a postgres database and it's complaining that there are connections and therefore it won't do what you want it to do.
 You know that the connections you have are all managed, they'll reconnect as needed.
 Use this to disconnect all the active connections to some postgres database.

-It supports options like port because someone is bound to be running a postgres server on a non-standard port (maybe they think it makes more secure).
+It supports options like port because someone is bound to be running a postgres server on a non-standard port.

 ## pgsqlrestore

 ```
-Usage: pgsqlrestore <dump_path.sql> [--dbhost (dbhost|localhost)] [--dbuser (dbuser|postgres)]
+Usage: ./pgsqlrestore <dump_path.sql> [--dbhost (dbhost|localhost)] [--dbuser (dbuser|postgres)]
 -h, --help:
   Show help
 -a, --dbhost: